 Houston guard Mickey Sasser is a gifted shooter.
 (Photo by F. Carter Smith)

 Alvin Kamara is a UH semi regular due to his ties to DeJon Jarreau.
 (Photo by F. Carter Smith)

 Brison Gresham gives the UH student section some love.
 (Photo by F. Carter Smith)

-University of Houston coach Kelvin Sampson is known for shedding his red tie.
+University of Houston coach Kelvin Sampson will not be shedding his red tie anytime soon.
 (Photo by F. Carter Smith)

 DeJon Jarreau gives Houston an offensive creator.
 (Photo by F. Carter Smith)